Keeping Food Safe

 Only laboratory tests can identify the exact bacteria, mold, or virus that causes digestive tract distress, which is usually a combination of nausea, vomiting, cramps, diarrhea, and a general feeling of unease.

 Proper food care and storage, sanitary conditions during preparation, and cooking to the recommended temperature will eliminate the possibility of foodborne illness.
-Observe the following recommendations to assure safe food for everyone.
+Practice the following recommendations to ensure safe food for everyone.

 At the Store

-- Buy packaged precooked foods in intact packaging showing no leakage or leakage from another damaged package.
+3. Make sure packaged precooked foods are in intact packaging with no signs of leakage or leakage from another damaged package.

-- Use a thermometer to assure that refrigerator temperature is between 32° F and 40° F. Refrigerator freezer compartments should register about 0° F.
+10. Use a thermometer to ensure that refrigerator temperature is between 32°F and 40°F. Refrigerator freezer compartments should register about 0°F.

-- If refrigerator fails, keep door closed and hold food at 40° F, or cook within two hours.
+13. If refrigerator fails, keep door closed and hold food at 40°F, or cook within two hours.

-- Maintain temperature at 0° F for best food quality.
+14. Maintain temperature at 0°F for best food quality.

-- If the freezer fails, keep door closed.
-Food can stay frozen for a couple days if the freezer is full.
+16. If the freezer fails, keep door closed.
+Food can stay frozen for a couple of days if the freezer is full.
 Refreeze meat or poultry still containing ice crystals.
-Discard any food that is above 40° F. If freezer compartment of your refrigerator fails, keep door closed and find other cold storage within two hours, or cook and serve food.
+Discard any food that is above 40°F. If freezer compartment of your refrigerator fails, keep door closed and find other cold storage within two hours, or cook and serve food.

-- Scrub hands with soap and comfortably warm water for 20 seconds and rinse with clean water before beginning food preparation, and after handling raw meat, raw poultry, raw fish, raw eggs, touching animals, blowing your nose, using the bathroom, or changing diapers.
+17. Scrub hands with soap and comfortably warm water for 20 seconds and rinse with clean water before beginning food preparation and after handling raw meat, raw poultry, raw fish, raw eggs, touching animals, blowing your nose, using the bathroom, or changing diapers.

 Before You Cook

-- Use revolving microwave tray or rotate foods manually during cooking to assure more even heat penetration.
+26. Use a revolving microwave tray or rotate foods manually during cooking to ensure more even heating.
 Let food stand for recommended time before serving.

-- Use a meat thermometer to judge safe internal temperature of meat and poultry: 160° F or above for meat, 180° F or above for poultry.
+27. Use a meat thermometer to judge safe internal temperature of meat and poultry: 160°F or above for meat, 180°F or above for poultry.
 Check temperature periodically rather than leaving the thermometer in the meat.
 The thermometer acts as a cooking nail and will almost always register higher right around the thermometer when it is left in place.
 Do not place thermometer near a bone, near the edge of the pan, or in fat when checking the temperature.

-- When using smokers or slow cookers, start with fresh or defrosted foods rather than frozen ones, and chunks of meat rather than roasts or large cuts.
+28. When using smokers or slow cookers, start with fresh or defrosted foods rather than frozen ones, and chunks of meat rather than roasts or large cuts.
 Be sure the recipe includes a liquid.
-Check internal temperature in three spots to be sure food reaches 165° F.
+Check internal temperature in three spots to be sure food reaches 165°F.

-- Roast meat or poultry in oven temperatures at 325° F or above.
+30. Roast meat or poultry in oven temperatures at 325°F or above.
 For example, avoid cooking without a heat source—such as preheating the oven, putting in the roast, and turning off the oven.
-Never use exceptionally low temperatures such as 200° F for a long period.
-Use cooking bags rather than paper grocery bags; which may be made of recycled paper and release toxic vapors when heated.
+Never use exceptionally low temperatures such as 200°F for a long period.
+Use cooking bags rather than paper grocery bags, which may be made of recycled paper and release toxic vapors when heated.

-- In environmental temperatures of 90° F or warmer, hold cooked foods no longer than one hour before reheating, refrigerating, or freezing.
-Foods should be held no longer than two hours in environmental temperatures below 90° F.
+34. In environmental temperatures of 90°F or warmer, hold cooked foods no longer than one hour before reheating, refrigerating, or freezing.
+Foods should be held no longer than two hours in environmental temperatures below 90°F.

 Caring for Leftovers

-- Cover and reheat leftovers thoroughly before serving.
-Bring sauces, soups, gravies, and “wet” foods to a rolling boil; all others should be heated to 165° F.
+37. Cover and reheat leftovers thoroughly before serving.
+Bring sauces, soups, gravies, and “wet” foods to a rolling boil; all others should be heated to 165°F.

-- Date packages of refrigerated leftovers and use within safe period: one to two days for foods such as fish, poultry, and meat, and three days for casseroles and cooked vegetables.
+38. Date packages of refrigerated leftovers and use within a safe period: one to two days for foods such as fish, poultry, and meat, and three days for casseroles and cooked vegetables.

 E. coli toxicity

 Symptoms: Severe abdominal cramps and watery diarrhea.
-Potential complications include hemorrhagic coliti which results in bloody diarrhea, vomiting, and nausea.
-Hemorrhagic colitis can also result in hemolytic uremic syndrome; which is characterized by severe anemia and renal (kidney) failure.
+Potential complications include hemorrhagic colitis, which results in bloody diarrhea, vomiting, and nausea.
+Hemorrhagic colitis can also result in hemolytic uremic syndrome, which is characterized by severe anemia and renal (kidney) failure.
 These complications can be fatal, especially in young children and those with a compromised immune system.

 Onset: Usually within 3 to 9 days.

-Examples of foods involved: dairy products including soft cheeses as well as raw and undercooked meat, poultry and seafood, and produce.
+Examples of foods involved: Dairy products, including soft cheeses; raw and undercooked meat, poultry, and seafood; and produce.

 Symptoms: Fever, muscle aches, and sometimes gastrointestinal symptoms such as nausea or diarrhea.
 If infection spreads to the nervous system, symptoms such as headache, stiff neck, confusion, loss of balance, or convulsions can occur.
 Infected pregnant women may experience only a mild, flu-like illness; however, infections during pregnancy can lead to miscarraige or stillbirth, premature delivery, or infection of the newborn.

-Characteristics of illness: The bacterium has been found in a variety of raw foods, such as uncooked meats and vegetables, as well as in processed foods that become contaminated after processing, such as soft cheeses and cold cuts at the deli counter.
-Unpasteurized (raw) milk or foods made from unpasteurized milk may contain the bacterium.
+Characteristics of illness: Listeria has been found in a variety of raw foods, such as uncooked meats and vegetables, as well as in processed foods that become contaminated after processing, such as soft cheeses and cold cuts at the deli counter.
+Unpasteurized (raw) milk or foods made from unpasteurized milk may contain Listeria.
 Listeria is killed by pasteurization and cooking; however, in certain ready-to-eat foods such as hot dogs and deli meats, contamination may occur after cooking but before packaging.